ShamnaK46/buildmyweb.github.io/README.md

 # buildmyweb.github.io
-This is a sample website for buid.myweb
+This is a sample website for build.myweb a 10 days bootcamp initiated by pygrammers